 - 4 cups of chicken or beef broth

 - 3/4 cup sour cream

 - 1/4 tsp salt or to taste

-- Melt the butter in a skillet, add the onions and a bit of salt, and saute them just until onion is soft.
+- Melt the butter in a skillet, then add the onions and a bit of salt.
+Cook the onions until soft, about 3 minutes.

-- In a bigger bowl, add the ground chicken, ground beef, onions, bread, egg yolks, salt, pepper, nutmeg and allspice to the bowl with the bread.
+- Add the ground chicken, ground beef, onions, egg yolks, salt, pepper, nutmeg and allspice to the bowl with the bread.
 Mix the meat mixture well using your clean hands.
 Shape the meat into 1 inch meatballs.

 - In a skillet heat some vegetable oil.
 Add the meatballs and fry until golden all around, about 7 minutes.
 Repeat with all meatballs.

 - To make the gravy melt the butter in a clean skillet.
 Add the flour to the pan and whisk well.
 Add the broth and continue whisking.
 Season with salt and pepper and other spices if preferred.
 As the flour cooks the gravy should thicken.
-Add sour cream and whisk.
-Cook the gravy until it starts boiling then add the meatballs to it and cook for another 15 to 20 minutes, stirring occasionally to ensure meatballs don't stick to bottom of pan.
+Whisk in the sour cream.
+Bring the gravy to a boil then add the meatballs to it and cook for another 15 to 20 minutes, stirring occasionally to ensure meatballs don't stick to bottom of pan.